The low glycemic (low GI) diet is based on the concept of the glycemic index (GI).

 This highlights that using GI in isolation may not always be the best predictor of blood sugar levels.
 It’s important to also consider the carb content and GL of a food.

-The low-glycemic (low-GI) diet involves swapping high-GI foods for low-GI alternatives.
+The low glycemic (low GI) diet involves swapping high GI foods for low GI alternatives.

-However, the diet also has several drawbacks.
+However, the diet also has multiple drawbacks.